-Vendor On Hold: No transaction over $500 may be made with a supplier/vendor whose status is on hold with the State Comptroller's Office.
+Vendor On Hold: Per the State of Texas Procurement and Contract Management Guide, no transaction over $500 may be made with a supplier/vendor whose status is on hold with the State Comptroller's Office.
 Cardholders must check the vendor’s status via the Texas Identification Number System (TINS) – Vendor Hold Search website prior to completing a purchase and keep a screenshot (see Documentation and Retention).
 For more information, see Vendor Hold, a section of Financial Guideline — Texas Prompt Payment Law.

 International Vendors: Do not transact with individuals or entities on U.S. government restricted, denied, debarred, designated or blocked persons lists.
 Cardholders must submit a restricted party screening request to the Office of Research Integrity (ORI) at firstname.lastname@example.org prior to engaging the vendor, regardless of dollar amount.

 Participant, Speaker, Evaluator Agreements (exempt agreements) must be fully approved prior to paying for any reimbursable items with the One Card.